hemerson1/MCTS-Checkers/README.md

 # Checker AI with Monte Carlo Tree Search

-This is repository containing the code for playing checkers using Monte-Carlo-Tree-Search (MCTS).
+This is repository contains the code for playing checkers using Monte-Carlo-Tree-Search (MCTS).
+This project is an extension of the work performed at the 2021 Reinforcement Learning Summer School at the Turing Institute https://www.turing.ac.uk/.

 The package contains the code for:
 * Simulating the board
 * Training the MCTS agent